mathewsageorge/NFC-TAKING-PORTAL/README.md

 # NFC Attendance Management System (NFCAMS)

 ## Description
-NFC Attendance Management System (NFCAMS) is a project developed by Mathews A George and Ansu Rose Joseph.
-This system utilizes NFC technology for efficient attendance tracking in educational institutions.
-Teachers can use NFC tags to mark student attendance, and the system provides features for class management and absence notifications.
+NFC Attendance Management System (NFCAMS) is a comprehensive solution developed by Mathews A George and Ansu Rose Joseph for automating attendance tracking in educational institutions.
+The system leverages NFC (Near Field Communication) technology to streamline the process of marking student attendance.
+It includes a server-side component for data management and a client-side web interface for teachers to interact with.

+## Key Features
+- **NFC Tag Integration**: Teachers can use NFC tags to quickly mark student attendance by tapping the tags.
+- **Dynamic Subject Selection**: The system allows teachers to select subjects based on the teacher's profile, ensuring accurate attendance tracking.
+- **Class Management**: Teachers can start classes, increment class counts, and receive absence notifications for students who are marked absent.
+- **Email Notifications**: Absentees are automatically notified via email, providing a seamless communication channel.
+- **Database Integration**: Utilizes MongoDB for storing attendance records and class information securely.
+- **User-Friendly Interface**: The web interface offers an intuitive design for easy navigation and interaction.

 ## Developers
 - **Mathews A George**